Image: Aliens hear no evil, see no evil, and speak no evil, courtesy Aaron Logan (Creative Commons license).

 All that said….I look forward to having you on the team(s)!

-** I should note that, as it happens, many of the “true insights about the comparative structures and functions of God’s various creations” that have made the evolutionary tale seem plausible are, with increasing frequency, proving superficial.
+I should note that, as it happens, many of the “true insights about the comparative structures and functions of God’s various creations” that have made the evolutionary tale seem plausible are, with increasing frequency, proving superficial.
 That is, similarities in higher-level or surface structures and functions are not always (perhaps not even most often) being found indicative of lower-level or fundamental design similarities.
-Jefferey Tomkins’ new article in ICR’s Acts & Facts (“Shark Genes Devour Evolution,” Acts & Facts 43:8 [August 2014], 16) nicely illustrates this.
+Jefferey Tomkins’ article (new when I first wrote this) in ICR’s Acts & Facts (“Shark Genes Devour Evolution,” Acts & Facts 43:8 [August 2014], 16) nicely illustrates this.
 While the higher-level structures and functions of sharks and bony fish long made the idea that bony fish evolved from sharks seem plausible, and while the similarities and difference in such structures and functions were and remain “true insights” (about the higher-level), lower-level or deeper aspects of these creatures’ designs, specifically “genomic features,” put the lie to the once-plausible tale.
-As Tomkins summarizes: “Scientific observations reveal the genome to be a mosaic of incredible complexity, with certain design themes repeated at varying levels [of creature complexity] while other themes are unique….[This] utterly def[ies] the predictable patterns of [required by] naturalistic evolution.“
+As Tomkins summarizes: “Scientific observations reveal the genome to be a mosaic of incredible complexity, with certain design themes repeated at varying levels [of creature complexity] while other themes are unique….[This] utterly def[ies] the predictable patterns of [required by] naturalistic evolution.“ (Though I quoted from my recently received print edition of Acts & Facts when writing this note, the article may also be found on the Institute for Creation Research (ICR) Web site, where it is dated 31 July 2014, and where I accessed it 05 April 2020.